jfrohnhofen/metamaterial-mechanisms/README.md

 ## Simulation (on Windows only)
 The simulation works only on Windows, since there is no Grasshopper for Mac.
+Note that the simulation is computationally expensive and therefore slow.
+For best results, move the force arrow slowly.

 #### How to install: